 What Works Clearinghouse

-The What Works Clearinghouse was established in 2002 with $50 million in funding from the U.S. Department of Education.
-The Clearinghouse was charged with producing user-friendly guides for educators on effective instructional practices by assessing educational research reports.
-The WWC is administered by the U.S. Department of Education's (ED) Institute of Education Sciences through a contract with Mathematica Policy Research, Inc.
+The What Works Clearinghouse (WWC) was established in 2002 with funding from the U.S. Department of Education.
+The Clearinghouse was charged with producing user-friendly guides for educators on effective instructional practices in order to understand what instructional programs have been shown to be effective.
+Unfortunately, the WWC has failed to live up to its promise.

-To learn more about concerns with the WWC's work, visit the links below.
+To learn more about concerns others have with the WWC's work, visit the links below.